-Final year students must also complete a 10,000 to 12,000-word dissertation on a Theological Studies topic chosen in consultation with teaching staff.
+Final year students must also complete a 10,000-word dissertation on a Theological Studies topic chosen in consultation with teaching staff.

 The University of St Andrews operates on a flexible modular degree system by which degrees are obtained through the accumulation of credits.
 More information on the structure of the modules system can be found on the flexible degree structure webpage.